7 Best Substitutes for Agave Nectar

 It can also be used in baking or as a topping for desserts.

-To substitute one tablespoon of agave nectar, use one tablespoon of maple syrup.
+To substitute one tablespoon of agave nectar, use one tablespoon of pure maple syrup.

 2. Brown rice syrup